 SCOTT FIFER – 1995 FELLOW

-The movie of Scott’s fellowship year script Twice Upon a Time aired on Lifetime-TV.
+The movie of Scott’s fellowship year script Twice Upon a Time aired on Lifetime-.
 He served as a staff writer on Beverly Hills 90210 during the final season of the original series.
-Scott has also written a number of TV awards shows and specials.
+Scott has written a number of TV awards shows and specials.
+He was also a contributor to the book Smart Risks: How small grants are helping to solve some the world’s biggest problems.

 JAMES FOLEY – 2000 FELLOW

-James is the author of the novel Argonauts a new generation Colossus as well as the e-novel, Far from Viet Nam.
+James is the author of the e-novels Argonauts a new generation Colossus and Far from Viet Nam.

 AMY GARCIA AND CECILIA CONTRERAS – 2007 FELLOWS